RachelSa/advanced-redux-day-one/README.md

-# Advanced Redux Day One
+# Advanced Redux Part One

 ## Specialization - What to Expect